 Listing 19-8: Declaring and calling an extern function defined in another language

-Within the extern "C" block, we list the names and signatures of external functions from another language we want to be able to call.
-The "C" part defines which application binary interface (ABI) the external function uses—-the ABI defines how to call the function at the assembly level.
-The "C" ABI is the most common, and follows the C programming language’s ABI.
+Within the extern "C" block, we list the names and signatures of external functions from another language we want to call.
+The "C" part defines which application binary interface (ABI) the external function uses: the ABI defines how to call the function at the assembly level.
+The "C" ABI is the most common and follows the C programming language’s ABI.

 Calling Rust Functions from Other Languages

-You can also use extern to create an interface that allows other languages to call Rust functions.
+We can also use extern to create an interface that allows other languages to call Rust functions.
 Instead of an extern block, we add the extern keyword and specify the ABI to use just before the fn keyword.
 We also need to add a #[no_mangle] annotation to tell the Rust compiler not to mangle the name of this function.
 Mangling is when a compiler changes the name we’ve given a function to a different name that contains more information for other parts of the compilation process to consume but is less human readable.
-Every programming language compiler mangles names slightly differently, so for a Rust function to be nameable from other languages, we have to disable the Rust compiler’s name mangling.
+Every programming language compiler mangles names slightly differently, so for a Rust function to be nameable by other languages, we must disable the Rust compiler’s name mangling.

-In this example we make the call_from_c function accessible from C code, once it’s compiled to a shared library and linked from C:
+In the following example, we make the call_from_c function accessible from C code, after it’s compiled to a shared library and linked from C:

 #[no_mangle]